(Personal Capital is now Empower)

 All taxable Betterment portfolios also provide tax-loss harvesting.

-Based in San Carlos, California, Personal Capital was founded in 2009.
+Based in San Carlos, California, Empower was founded in 2009.
 It offers its popular (and free) Financial Tools software that provides a wide range of investing, budgeting, and financial management tools.
 But its Wealth Management service is its core investment offering, and currently has more than 19,000 clients with over $9 billion in assets under management.

 Although its Wealth Management service is often referred to as a robo-advisor, it’s actually more comparable to traditional human directed investment management.
 Investors receive not only portfolio management, but also high-level financial advice.